nathancarter/weblurch/doc/plan.md

 ## Foundations

- * Create unit tests for those parts of the `LurchEditor` class constructor that are implemented but not yet tested.
-   The test about [using the constructor on a DIV]( lurcheditor-spec.litcoffee.html#lurcheditor-instances-with-divs) should also test both of these features:
-    * Every element from the DIV on down (inclusive) should get a unique integer id.
-    * The list of free ids should be exactly the complement of the set of used ids after such a procedure.
  * Use that constructor to initialize DIVs in the the app and the test app.
  * Create a unit test to verify that the test app loads without